Fairness in Machine Learning

 An example from of different models and their trade-off between error and fairness on the adult dataset.

-My research focuses on addressing these challenges by developing flexible search methods that can explicitly optimize multiple criteria - in this case, between model accuracy and fairness.
-I’m also interested in understanding the intricacies of downstream impacts on healthcare that will arise as more and more models are deployed in the health system.
+This research project focuses on addressing these challenges by developing flexible search methods that can explicitly optimize multiple criteria - in this case, between model accuracy and fairness.
+We are interested in understanding the intricacies of downstream impacts on healthcare that will arise as more and more models are deployed in the health system.
 Providing a set of models (e.g. above) varying in fairness and accuracy is one way to aid a decision maker in understanding how an algorithm will affect the people it interacts with when it is deployed.